Find a teacher

 Glossika Indonesian

-Partnering with Taipei-based Glossika, I had the opportunity to work on a project to make Indonesian language learning book.
+Partnering with Taipei-based Glossika, I had the opportunity to work on a project to make an Indonesian language learning book.
 It comes in three levels: Fluency 1, Fluency 2, and Fluency 3, with Fluency 1 being the easiest, and Fluency 3 being the hardest.
 Fluency 1 book has mainly short sentences, and Fluency 3 has mainly long sentences.

 You can visit Glossika Indonesian to read about the introduction.
 The version that you see in the picture is learning Indonesian from English but you also can pick whichever source language you want to use in your learning.
 Glossika has another cool feature called Custom Product & Triangulation Builder where you can pick any source languages and target languages.
-Oh, and Glossika website is available in English, German, Spanish, French, Japanese, and Chinese.
+Oh, and the Glossika website is available in English, German, Spanish, French, Japanese, and Chinese.

 Glossika Blogger